The covid-19 epidemic doubles every week leaving governments across the world flat-footed.

 The disease is in 85 countries and territories, up from 50 couple of days ago.
 Over 95,000 cases and 3,200 deaths have been reported.

 To protect people and companies as supply chains disrupt is challenging for the governments.
 In countries where people can’t afford health services due to poor economic conditions are more vulnerable to the outbreak.
-Fragile health system of many other countries also increases the risk many folds.
+The fragile health system of many other countries also increases the risk many folds.

 The 2003 SARS outbreak, which infected about 8,000 people and killed 774, cost the global economy an estimated US$50 billion.

-Here’s the list of economies that are most effected.
+Here’s the list of economies that are most affected to date.

 - EU 🇪🇺 $15.6bn

 Academics at the Australian National University suggests that GDP in America and Europe would be 2% lower than it would have been in the absence of a pandemic and perhaps as much as 8% lower if the rate of deaths is many times higher than expected.